LGBTQ Family Planning

 The eggs are retrieved and fertilized through IVF using the male recipient’s sperm (or that of a sperm donor).
 The resulting embryo is transferred to the womb of the recipient mother or a gestational carrier (surrogate) for pregnancy.

 Embryo donation is a variation of egg donation, but involves an embryo created by another couple during IVF that is donated to an LGBTQ couple or individual to attain pregnancy.
 The resulting child would have the genes of the woman who provided the egg and the genes of the man who provided the sperm.

 Both egg donors and egg recipients must undergo detailed medical and psychological evaluations and tests.
 These are described in detail at the links below.

-Sperm donation involves a man donating his sperm to an LGBT couple or individual.
+Sperm donation involves a man donating his sperm to an LGBTQ couple or individual.
 A fertility physician can place the donated sperm into the recipient woman’s uterus with intrauterine insemination (IUI).

 The donated sperm can also be combined with a woman’s egg (or donor eggs) in a lab during IVF, creating an embryo that will later be transferred to the recipient woman’s uterus.

 Gestational carrier (surrogacy)